-Labor tracking is how your institution tracks how your faculty and staff split their time between different activities, many of which are allocated to different budgets.
-It's how you pay staff and student workers for their time - based on the labor of the job they performed.
+Labor tracking is how your organization tracks and understands your labor costs.
+It's how you pay employees for their time - based on the labor of the job they performed.
 Accurate labor tracking is essential for accurate budgeting and job costing.